-The investment policy (Attachment A) serves as the foundation of the Authority's investment goals and priorities.
+The attached investment policy serves as the foundation of the Authority's investment goals and priorities.
 The Authority's internal policy guidelines compel the Authority's Treasurer to invest Authority funds in a manner that will provide the highest security of funds while meeting the daily cash flow demands.
 The foremost stated objective is safety, with the requirement that all transactions are structured to avoid capital losses from issuer or broker/dealer default, or erosion of market value.